dhirpatel133/EasyBytes-RecipeDatabase/README.md

 - Richa Dalal
 - Soham Shah

-# How to create and load the sample datase.
+# How to create and load the sample database.

 We wil be using a mySQL database.